0mpurdy/MSE-FilePrep/README.md

 ## In progress

- - Prepare indexes for fast lookups in search
- - Finalise layout of pages
+ - Finalise layout of html output
  - Add page numbers to CHM

 ## Issues